HomeFantasy FootballThe best ever Fantasy Premier League cult heroes as Leeds favourite retires

 It’s hard to believe now, given how he just gradually faded away from the Premier League before seemingly disappearing without a trace, but Kevin Mirallas was considered one of the most naturally gifted players in the division during his heyday at Everton.

-The Belgian wide attacker was exciting and lethal on his day, but he was also relatively cheap, which made him an FPL favourite immediately.
+The Belgian wide attacker was exciting and lethal on his day, but he was also relatively cheap, making him an FPL favourite from the get-go.
 He provided 29 goals and 21 assists in 151 league appearances for the Toffees, with his peak coming in the 2013/14 campaign where he finished with nine FPL goals and seven assists.

 Honourable Mentions: Gareth McAuley, Morten Gamst Pedersen, Marcos Alonso, Chris Brunt, Rickie Lambert, Amr Zaki, Ryan Fraser, Saido Berahino.